 The MVDR weight vector is computed from and using the following equation, which normalizes to preserve the gain in the direction of arrival of the desired signal.

 The MVDR system response is the inner product between the MVDR weight vector and a current sample from the sensor array .

-The three equations in the previous section are implemented by the three main blocks in the following model.
+The three equations in the previous section are implemented by the three primary blocks in the following model.
 The rate changes give the matrix solve additional clock cycles to update before the next input sample.
 The number of clock cycles between a valid input and when the complex matrix solve block is ready is twice its input wordlength to allow time for CORDIC iterations, plus 15 cycles for internal delays.

 load_system('MVDRBeamformerHDLOptimizedModel'); open_system('MVDRBeamformerHDLOptimizedModel/MVDR - HDL Optimized')

 Instead of forming data matrix and computing the Cholesky factorization of covariance matrix , the upper-triangular matrix of the QR decomposition of is computed directly and updated as each data vector streams in from the sensor array.
 Because the data is updated indefinitely, a forgetting factor is applied after each factorization.
 To integrate with an equivalent of a matrix of rows, the forgetting factor should be set to